 Because of the way regression factors out the contributions of individual input variables, the procedure described here can be generalized to any number of constraints.
 For example, with three constraints, the Count column would represent eight $(2^3)$ type frequencies.
-The procedure is a bit more complex if the analysis includes constraints that evaluate some items with more than one star, such as inherently gradient constraints or categorical constraints that happen to be violated more than once by the same item.
+The procedure is a bit more complex if the analysis includes constraints that evaluate some items with more than one star, such as inherently gradient constraints or categorical constraints that happen to be violated more than once by the same item (e.g. NoCoda in a word with several codas).
 The difficulty is not gradience itself, since for any given constraint the regression approach can test whether the number of stars and the associated category sizes are inversely correlated.
 However, multiply violated constraints will increase the number of categories that must be tested.
 For example, an analysis with two constraints, each of which can give evaluations of up to two stars, defines nine $(3^2)$ categories, in contrast to the four categories of the two-constraint analysis of Pazih.
 If constraint evaluations can be continuous, as suggested in Kirchner (1997), the procedure breaks down completely.

-Note that so far, the procedure is actually consistent with harmonic grammar as well as OT, since both assume constraint weighting.
-It should also be noted that even if a constraint proves to be unsupported statistically (empirically), there may be a priori (rationalist) reasons for maintaining it in the analysis anyway.
-In OT, for example, markedness constraints that never apply in some language because they are dominated by faithfulness constraints are assumed, nevertheless, to exist, since it keeps the overall (universal) theory simpler (i.e. grammars can be described as varying only in constraint ranking, but not in constraint inventory).
+Note that so far, the procedure is actually consistent with Harmonic Grammar as well as OT, since both assume constraint weighting.
+It should also be noted that even if a constraint proves to be unsupported statistically (i.e. empirically), there may be a priori (i.e. rationalist) reasons for maintaining it in the analysis anyway.
+In OT, for example, markedness constraints that never apply in some language because they are dominated by faithfulness constraints are assumed, nevertheless, to exist, since it keeps the overall (universal) theory simpler by allowing grammars to be described as varying only in constraint ranking, not in constraint inventory.
 Another way to put it is that absence of evidence is not the same as evidence of absence.